osmanramadan/Backend_Reft/README.md

 ## Authentication and Authorization

-- Authentication is required for most routes using JWT tokens (`protect` middleware).
+- Authentication is required for most routes using JWT tokens (`verify` middleware).
-- Different roles (admin, doctor, patient) have different levels of access (`restrictedTo` middleware).

 ---